 Daniel Golden is a senior editor at ProPublica, a non-profit website for investigative reporting.
-His latest book, Spy Schools: How The CIA, FBI, and Foreign Intelligence Secretly Exploit America's Universities, is scheduled to be published by Henry Holt in October 2017.
-Some annoyed college administrators have called him a muckraker, or a gadfly.
+His latest book, Spy Schools: How The CIA, FBI, and Foreign Intelligence Secretly Exploit America's Universities, was published by Henry Holt in October 2017.
+Famed spy novelist John Le Carré called it "timely and shocking."
+Some annoyed college administrators have called Golden a muckraker, or a gadfly.
 Both are labels he wears with pride.

 Before joining ProPublica in October 2016, Golden worked as managing editor for education and enterprise at Bloomberg News.
 There he edited a series about tax inversions--companies moving headquarters overseas to avoid taxes-- that earned Bloomberg's first-ever Pulitzer Prize in 2015.
 Golden also won a Pulitzer as a reporter for The Wall Street Journal in 2004 for a series of articles on preferences for children and donors in college admissions.
 He expanded that series into a critically acclaimed national bestseller, The Price of Admission: How America's Ruling Class Buys Its Way Into Elite Colleges--and Who Gets Left Outside the Gates, which the Washington Post selected as one of the best non-fiction books of 2006.
 It has recently drawn renewed attention because of its disclosure that Jared Kushner was admitted to Harvard after his father pledged $2.5 million to the university.
 ProPublica: The Story Behind Jared Kushner’s Curious Acceptance into Harvard.
 Golden is also a co-author of "Affirmative Action for the Rich: Legacy Preferences in College Admissions" (Century Foundation Press 2010).